Equity holdings other than those held solely for the purpose of investment

 ■ Basic Approach

-Equity holding excluding those held solely for the purpose of investment
+Equity holding other than those held solely for the purpose of investment

 (Dai-ichi Life Holdings, Inc.)